AAC for adult patients

 What is AAC for adult patients Speech Therapy?

 Unfortunately, most skilled recovery facilities and rehabilitation centers do not offer AAC for their patients.
 Others misguidedly believe that AAC can impede the goal for a person regaining the ability to speak.
-So-Cal speech and swallow SPLs understand the importance of integrating the AAC system into your treatment program.
+Speak Live Play therapists understand the importance of integrating the AAC system into your treatment program.
 As mentioned, various AAC exists with an aim to helping patients with speech disorders to communicate better.

-So-Cal therapists usually perform a detailed evaluation to test how well the patient can understand and speak.
+Speak Live Play therapists usually perform a detailed evaluation to test how well the patient can understand and speak.
 After this, the professional will help find the right AAC system that works best for the patient.
 As the patient improves their communication skills, their needs change.
-The SPL will periodically recommend the changes to the alternative communication methods.
+The therapist will periodically recommend the changes to the alternative communication methods.
 Below are the primary types of AAC.

 Types of AAC